Learn my foolproof method for making simple, high rise biscuits with just 3 ingredients. Warm, fluffy, and perfect for any meal!

 - Add the grated butter to the flour in a bowl and add the liquid to form into a dough.

-Both methods work well, but I prefer the food processor partly for convenience but mostly because I thought the result was a fluffier texture and a smoother biscuit top.
+Both methods work well, but I prefer the food processor partly for convenience but mostly because I thought the result was a fluffier texture and a smoother top to my 3 ingredient biscuits.
 I think the processor does the best job of getting the butter cut in very finely, without melting it, allowing the biscuits to rise higher, too.
 The box grating results in a coarser texture, it almost reminded me of a light corn muffins texture, and those biscuits had a craggier top.
 Still good, just not my fave.

-Your job isn’t done once you’ve mixed up the batter, you still have a few things to keep in mind…
+Your job isn’t done once you’ve mixed up the dough, you still have a few things to keep in mind.

-- Don’t work your dough too much, just get it together and pat it out nice and thick, about 1 1/2 to 2 inches high.
+- Don’t work your dough too much, just get it together and pat it out nice and thick, Roll/cut thicker than most recipes say.
+Aim for 1¼–1½ inches before cutting.

-- To freeze biscuit mix: After you’ve cut the butter into your flour you can load it into a storage container, or zip lock baggie, and keep it in the fridge for up to a week.
+- REFRIGERATE THE BISCUIT MIX: After you’ve cut the butter into your flour you can load it into a storage container, or zip lock baggie, and keep it in the fridge for up to a week.
 When you’re craving biscuits, whip it out, add buttermilk, cut, and bake.

-- To freeze unbaked, cut biscuits: Put the unbaked biscuits on a lined baking sheet and pop in the freezer until the biscuits are frozen solid.
+- FREEZE UNBAKED BISCUITS: Put the unbaked biscuits on a lined baking sheet and pop in the freezer until the biscuits are frozen solid.
 Then transfer to a freezer storage container or zip lock freezer bag and keep for up to 3 months.
 Cook them without thawing, they will take a little longer and you might need to lower your oven temperature to 425F.

 3 Ingredient Biscuits